Sreyas62/stocktracker-backend/README.md

    - All stock data, excluding real-time fetched prices, is persistently stored in the database.

 3. **Frontend Integration**:
-   - The backend is configured to work with a React-based frontend running on `http://localhost:5173`.
+   - The backend is configured to work with a React-based frontend running on `http://localhost:5173` or `https://stocktracker-backend-2zve.onrender.com`.

 4. **CORS**:
-   - CORS policy is set up to allow requests only from the specified frontend `http://localhost:5173`.
+   - CORS policy is set up to allow requests from any link.

 5. **Error Handling**:
    - Custom exceptions like `ResourceNotFoundException` handle errors for invalid stock IDs.